truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Services/DDNSServiceMigrate.md

 {{< trueimage src="/images/SCALE/22.12/ddns-updaterConfigPeriodSettings.png" alt="ddns-updater Provider Settings" id="3 Add ddns-updater Provider Settings" >}}

 To use a notification service, enter the service in **Shoutrrr Addresses**.
-Shoutrrr are a way to make sending notifications easy by standardizing them.
+Shoutrrr addresses are a way to make sending notifications easy by standardizing them.
 Enter the [shoutrrr gopher notification service(s) addresses](https://containrrr.dev/shoutrrr/0.7/services/overview/) and separate each entry with a comma.

 Enter either the IPv4 or IPv6 HTTP public provider and then the public IP fetcher type you want to use to obtain the public IP address, or select **All providers** in each field.